kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 # Introduction to Python iRODS Client (PRC) and VSC-PRC tools

 *Prerequisites:*
-*-A KU Leuven account (u- or b-account) to access the KU Leuven iRODS zones*
+- *A KU Leuven account (u- or b-account) to access the KU Leuven iRODS zones*
-*-Basic knowledge of Python*
+- *Basic knowledge of Python*

 This training introduces you to the basics of using the iRODS client API implemented in Python.
 The Python iRODS Client (PRC) is a programming client of iRODS.
-The main goal of PRC is to offer researchers means to manage their data in python.
-With the help of this client, users can manage their research data.
-Currently supported operations with PRC are quite various and enough to interact with iRODS without requiring any other tools.
+The main goal of PRC is to offer researchers means to manage their data in Python.
+Currently supported operations with PRC are varied and powerful enough to interact with iRODS without requiring any other tools.

 ## Goal of this training